sst/guide/_chapters/what-is-aws-lambda.md

 The execution duration means that your Lambda function can run for a maximum of 900 seconds or 15 minutes.
 This means that Lambda isn't meant for long running processes.

 The package size refers to all your code necessary to run your function.
 This includes any dependencies (`node_modules/` directory in case of Node.js) that your function might import.
 There is a limit of 250MB on the uncompressed package and a 50MB limit once it has been compressed.
+If you need more space, you can package your container as a Docker image which can be up to 10GB.
 We'll take a look at the packaging process below.

 ### Lambda Function